sKhamatulin/sKhamatulin/README.md

 - :seedling: Exploring New Frameworks for myself.

-- :zap: In my free time, I paly on bass guitar in band.
+- :zap: In my free time, I play on bass guitar in band.

 ---